Portrait of Rauf Aliev

 Post-processing

-Prior to the JSON Smart Compare, the service’s response can be post-processed.
-For example, some fields can be removed or their value can be replaced.
+Prior to JSON Smart Compare, the service’s response can be post-processed.
+For example, some fields can be removed or their values can be replaced.

 For example, the following recipe leaves only two fields from the HTTP response.
 These fields are extracted from the first item of the array.